 When you talk too loud, the interface only picks up the intonation.
 If your voice is too quiet, it may not register at all.
 To avoid being inaudible or silent, just use a tone that is only a decibel higher than your speaking voice!

-Having an Unknown Accent
+5. Unknown Accent

 Even the tiniest dialectical differences can wreak havoc on voice recognition protocols.
 Many of the systems only recognize accents from America, England and Australia.
 Fortunately, you may be able to find some plug-ins that can cover your specific region’s talking patterns!